 Although people are using Mosquito coils to a greater extent, it proves to as an efficient way to prevent people from mosquitoes.
 The global market value of mosquito repellents estimates at approx. 4.1 billion US dollars in 2021.
 It forecasts that these numbers cross 6 billion US dollars by 2027.

 In the United States, these numbers are estimated to be at 860 million dollars by 2021.
 43% of the world population using mosquito coil regularly.
 The mosquito’s repellents consist of insecticide mixtures, filler for ex sawdust, stabilizer, and sometimes a fragrance spray which is heated to create vapor mixture of these chemicals which helps to repel or kill mosquitoes.

-A researcher found out that 50% of lung cancer patients in Taiwan not infected through smoking cigarettes that leads them to lung cancer but with mosquito’s repellents.
-The household of Taiwan regularly uses mosquito coils thrice a week w causes an increment of these toxic gases in the local atmosphere hence leads to an increase in health disease.
+A researcher found out that 50% of lung cancer patients in Taiwan.
+It is not infects through smoking cigarettes.
+That leads them to lung cancer but with mosquito’s repellents.
+The household of Taiwan regularly uses mosquito coils thrice a week.
+It causes an increment of these toxic gases in the local atmosphere.
+Hence leads to an increase in health disease.

 Test Performed on Mosquito Coil

-The Anopheles larvae are sampled and placed in a larva bowl to inspect and sort apart anopheles from other species in the sample.
-The environment is maintained the same from where it selects to maintaining the larval mortality.
+The Anopheles larvae are sampled and placed in a larva bowl.
+To inspect and sort apart anopheles from other species in the sample.
+The environment is maintains the same from where it selects to maintaining the larval mortality.
 The larva sample maintains at 75 to 8- degrees of relativity humidity and fish meals provide to feed the larva.
 The sample was gone through four stages.
 Now it is fed with 10% sugar, and the adult female Anopheles mosquitoes sort out from the male ones.